The backlash is building over the plan to gut net neutrality.

 Kathy Grillo, Verizon senior vice president and deputy general counsel, said in a blog post the company was "confident" that the FCC's new framework would protect consumer access to the internet "without forcing them to bear the heavy costs from unnecessary regulation that chases away investment and chills innovation."

-But while tech companies and average Joes can sign all the open letters they want and call Congress as many times as they desire, there may actually be very little the public can do to stop the FCC from gutting net neutrality rules.
+But while tech companies and average Joes can sign open letters and call Congress as many times as they want, there may actually be little the public can do to stop the FCC from gutting net neutrality rules.
 Under Pai's plan, states and localities would have their hands tied if they wanted to create their own net neutrality laws.

 Pai released his plan on Wednesday for ending the Obama-era rules in favor of a "light-touch approach" that would give internet service providers free rein to control your online experience.